OpenDMA/opendma-spec/OpenDMA-Spec.md

 This forms a tree like structure called the *OpenDMA class hierarchy*.
 The `opendma:Aspect` property of every valid clas object has to contain the value `false`.

 Constraints:
-The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects in a context.
+The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects and valid aspect objects in a context.

 ##### §8.4 Valid aspect objects

 A *valid aspect object* is a class info object (§7) that is not a valid class object (§8.3), whose `opendma:Aspect` property contains the value `true` and whose `opendma:Aspects` property is empty.

+Constraints:
+The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects and valid aspect objects in a context.

 ##### §8.5 Extension relationship